-Coordinate with PennDOT District 6-0 Traffic Unit for SONET Network port assignment to establish connectivity to the RTMC.
+Coordinate with PennDOT Traffic Unit for SONET Network port assignment to establish connectivity to the RTMC.

 Coordinate all work, including the exact switch configuration information, with the Representative and PennDOT Information Technology resources.

 Follow all PennDOT network configuration standards including but not limited to all security implementations.